 It is argued that the Five Freedoms model is simplistic and provides a sense that it may be possible for animals to live without certain negative stimuli.

-The full elimination of hunger and thirst, for example, is not realistic, because at certain times of day animals will experience hunger or thirst and such experience will motivate them to eat or drink.
-Rather, the five freedoms are used to guide the husbandry practices that address various freedoms.
+For example, the total elimination of hunger and thirst is unrealistic because, at certain times of day, animals will experience hunger or thirst, and such experience will motivate them to eat or drink.
+Instead, the five freedoms guide the husbandry practices that address various freedoms.
 Thus freedom from thirst drives a need to provide adequate drinking water.
 The point four and five contradict themselves because fear is normal behavior, and not all normal behavior of a species is allowed in our society.

 The five freedoms are a combination of factors that will plausibly deliver a life with good welfare.
-Understanding that welfare is an internal state, there is no guarantee fulfillment in an environment that meets the five freedoms, since it is pragmatically just not possible to consider every chicken in a chicken farm as an individual.
+Understanding that welfare is an internal state, there is no guarantee of fulfillment in an environment that meets the five freedoms since it is pragmatically just not possible to consider every chicken on a chicken farm as an individual.

-It is important to mention that the Five Freedoms concept is applied and it was created to Production Animals, and the concept of “freedom” should be revised due to the argumentation above.
+It is essential to mention that the Five Freedoms concept was applied and created for Production Animals.
+The idea of “freedom” should be revised due to the above argumentation.

 Theories of well-being

-There are three main theories about how to give a good life for nonhuman animals:
+There are three main theories about how to give a good life to nonhuman animals:

 Hedonism: a good life is one in which there is a sufficient quantity of positive experiences and sufficiently few negative experiences.